“Incredibly flexible, with phenomenal support and traction.

 – Impact Brake System points the outsole lugs in multiple directions to help you stop, or slow down, on steep and slippery hillsides.
 It also helps minimize impact when your feet are feeling heavy during quick descents.

 I really racked my brain to come up with something negative to say.
 I came up short-handed.
 Even the laces are ideal.
-They’re not too long or thick and a single-knot actually holds up through trail runs.
-But, since a solid review usually requires at least one recommendation, I guess I could spit something out: How about an all-black version so I can wear them to an upcoming wedding?
+They’re not too long or thick and a single knot usually holds up through my runs.
+But since a solid review usually requires at least one recommendation, I guess I could spit something out: How about an all-black version so I can wear them to an upcoming wedding?

 I’m stoked to take these back to their Italian stomping grounds this fall.
 I’ll spend a week riding a bike through the Dolomites and can’t wait to break from pedaling to explore some of that heavenly terrain by foot.
 They’re so light they won’t slow me down, so flexible I can stuff them in my panniers, and so built for that type of intimidating terrain they just might not let me come home :)